Basic Training for Alexander technique and other somatic practitioners in Best Practices when working with clients living with Parkinson’s disease

-The Poise Project, a charity based in the United States, is committed to training somatic practitioners to support the growing worldwide epidemic of people living with Parkinson’s disease and their families.
+The Poise Project, a nonprofit based in the United States, is committed to training somatic practitioners in best practices to be prepared for the growing global epidemic of people living with Parkinson’s disease and their families.

-We encourage you to take an in-depth training in this complex disease, and then we will help you find ways to connect to our growing international network of neurologists, allied health professionals, and community partners around the world.
+We encourage you to take this in-depth training in how to help people better manage this misunderstood and complex disease.
+We will also try to help you connect with our growing international network of neurologists, allied health professionals, and community partners around the world.

 https://www.thepoiseproject.org/2025-timeline

-How can you improve the quality of life of people living with Parkinson’s disease?
+How can you help improve the quality of life of people living with Parkinson’s disease?

 Take our training to be ready to address the complexities of Parkinson’s disease, and the daily challenges of people living with a diagnosis of Parkinson’s.
-Our Somatics for Parkinson’s Basic Training offers practical information on best practices to more effectively teach this population in your private, in person practices.
+Our Somatics for Parkinson’s Basic Training offers practical information on best practices to more effectively teach this population in your practices.

 If you are interested in improving the quality of life for people living with this challenging disease, The Poise Project has a Basic Training in Parkinson’s via four recordings from one of our past group online trainings.
 There are a total of 13 hours of recorded training and you can chose from groups that were taught: